Other Supported Ministries

 VEAP (Volunteers Enlisted to Assist People)

 VEAP founders believed that helping a neighbor in need ultimately strengthens the community.
 Their new mission is “together we create pathways to stronger, more hopeful communities through access to healthy food, housing, stability and supportive services.”
 VEAP serves the residents of Bloomington, Richfield, Edina, and South Minneapolis utilizing a unique mix of professional and volunteer services.
-St. Michael’s members get involved by collecting food for the food pantry and also by working at VEAP’s Bloomington location in the warehouse, driving clients home from the pantry, working on the new mobile pantry, data entry and more.
-For more information, contact Sue Bosshardt at suebosshardt@gmail.com or www.veap.org.
+St. Michael’s members get involved by collecting food for the food pantry (year-round drop off at the front door cabinets) but there are a variety of volunteer roles available at VEAP.
+For more information: www.veap.org.